benwarnerDigitalArts/3Dworks/dpa8070/nurbsLamp/README.md

 ![Revolve and Flip](https://benwarnerdigitalarts.github.io/3Dworks/dpa8070/nurbsLamp/images/revolveAndFlip.PNG)

 #### The final step is to wrestle those daggum control vertices.
 I grabbed 'em by the corners and pulled 'em out to make a square.
-To really show 'em who is the boss around here, I added a nice lil' spot light to make it look more lampy.
+To really show 'em who's the boss around here, I added a nice lil' spot light to make it look more lampy.

 ![Draw a line](https://benwarnerdigitalarts.github.io/3Dworks/dpa8070/nurbsLamp/images/manipulatedCornersAndLight.PNG)